AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 >[!NOTE]
 >
->The switch to HTTP v1 API is applied to all new deliveries.
-Deliveries in retry, in progress, and in use still use the HTTP (legacy) API.
+>Once these changes are applied in all your server, all new Push notification deliveries to Android devices use the HTTP v1 API.
+Existing push deliveries in retry, in progress, and in use, still use the HTTP (legacy) API.

 ### What is the impact for my Android apps? {#fcm-apps}